 The result of this price rotational process is the discovery of prices that are acceptable to both the buyers and the sellers.

 Imbalanced Market : It represents a trending market (uptrend or downtrend).
 Imbalanced market shows the conviction of other timeframe players.
 The auction is said to be one sided or directional where there are either more Buyers than Sellers or more Sellers than Buyers depending on the direction of price.

-Imbalance of buyers will drive the prices higher till the buyers exhausted and the sellers takes control of the market.
-And the Imbalance of Sellers drives the market lower till the sellers get exhausted and the buyers takes control of the market.
+Imbalance of buyers will drive the prices higher till the buyers exhausted and the sellers take control of the market.
+And the Imbalance of Sellers drives the market lower till the sellers get exhausted and the buyers take control of the market.

-The above picture shown the imbalanced profile.
+The above picture shows the imbalanced profile.
 The days are typically elongated and vertical.
-And the range extension is typically one sided most of the days.
+And the range extension is typically one-sided most of the days.
 Range extension confirms the presence of other timeframe players.
 Typically these days are fast and highly volatile and the risk reward ratio for the day trader is much higher on trendy days.